 Gordes is another fairytale town close to Roussillon.
 Since it only takes 15 minutes to reach Gordes from Roussillon, it makes sense to visit both on the same day.
 If you don’t have time to properly explore Gordes, you can also just visit the ‘Town View Point Gordes‘ where you can have a panoramic view over the town and the surrounding area.

 If you have more time after visiting Roussillon and Gordes, you can also pay a visit to the Sénanque Abbey which is located 10 minutes from Gordes.
-The abbey is surrounded by lavender fields so it’s really picturesque and you can also go inside the abbey as well (a ticket costs 8 EUR per person for a guided tour and 9.5 EUR per person for a non-guided tour).
+The abbey is surrounded by lavender fields so it’s really picturesque and you can also go inside the abbey as well.
+An adult ticket costs 8 EUR (10 USD) per person for a guided tour and 9.5 EUR (12 USD) per person for a non-guided tour.

 Moustiers-Sainte-Marie is part of the Parc Naturel Régional du Verdon and it’s listed as one of the most beautiful village of France.
 The town is really charming and since it’s located only 35 minutes from Valensole by car, it’s absolutely worth visiting!

 If you’re already visiting Moustiers-Sainte-Marie, it’s worth to take a detour on your way back to Valensole and drive by the gorgeous lake of St. Croix.
 You will find a cute little village called Sainte-Croix-du-Verdon nestled on a hillside on the shores, it looks so picturesque!
 There are many beaches on the shores so you can take a dip in the lake as well.
 If you’re traveling with your family, visiting Sainte-Croix-du-Verdon is definitely one of the best things to do in Provence with kids!